Last modified: June 26th, 2020

 Nothing in this Section 5 is intended to grant Google a license to make the API Client available on our properties following your notice of termination as set forth in Section 8 of the API ToS.

 The "Indemnification" provision in Section 9 of the API ToS is deleted in its entirety and replaced with the following:

-"You agree to hold harmless and indemnify Google, and its subsidiaries, affiliates, officers, agents, and employees, or partners, from and against any third party claim arising from or in any way related to:
+"You agree to hold harmless and indemnify Google and its subsidiaries, affiliates, officers, agents, employees, and partners from and against any third party claim arising from or in any way related to:

-- your misuse of Google Play game services
+- your misuse of Google Play Games Services

 - your violation of these Terms; or

-- any third party's misuse of Google Play game services or actions that would constitute a violation of these terms provided that you enabled such third party to access the APIs or failed to take reasonable steps to prevent such third party from accessing the APIs, including any liability or expense arising from all claims, losses, damages (actual and consequential), suits, judgments, litigation costs and attorneys' fees, of every kind and nature.
-In such a case, Google will provide you with written notice of such claim, suit or action."
+- any third party's misuse of Google Play Games Services or actions that would constitute a violation of these terms provided that you enabled such third party to access the APIs or failed to take reasonable steps to prevent such third party from accessing the APIs, including any liability or expense arising from all claims, losses, damages (actual and consequential), suits, judgments, litigation costs and attorneys' fees, of every kind and nature.
+In such a case, Google will provide you with written notice of such claim, suit, or action."

 Object Code License

-Any Google-provided object code that calls the APIs shall be considered part of the APIs.
-Subject to these terms, you may copy and distribute this code solely for inclusion as part of your API Client(s).
+Any Google-provided object code that calls the APIs is part of the APIs.
+Subject to these terms, you may copy and distribute this code solely for inclusion as part of your API Client.
 Google and its licensors own all right, title and interest, including all intellectual property and other proprietary rights, in and to this code.
 You will not modify, translate, or create derivative works of the code.